mignon-p/json65/README.md

 JSON65 should work on any processor in the 6502 family.
 (It does not use any 65C02 instructions.)

+The assembly language parts of JSON65 use the zero page locations used by `cc65`, in a way which is compatible with the C calling convention.

+JSON65 should work on any target supported by the `cc65` toolchain.
+I have tested it on `sim65` and on an unenhanced Apple //e.

 ## Parser (json65.h)

 JSON65 is an event-driven (SAX-style) parser, so the parser is given a